Choosing child care is an important choice. Every family has different needs based on:

 - Group or family programs

-To receive a customized list of childcare options we will need you to answer a few questions to help us help you find the best options for care to meet your family’s needs.
+When you answer a few questions about your family’s needs, we can make a customized list of the best childcare options for you.
 It can take less than 5 minutes for you to provide the information but we will take all the time you need to find your best options.

 Looking for child care in a county out of our area?
 Call Supporting Families Together Association at 1-888-713-KIDS to get the phone number of the organization that can help you best.